-Adrian is interested in the history of finance and is working on a major project funded by the Leverhulme Trust with Professor Chris Brooks and Dr Helen Killick.
+He is interested in the History of Finance and recently completed a major project funded by the Leverhulme Trust with Professor Chris Brooks and Dr Helen Killick.
 The project “The first real estate bubble: Land Prices and Rents in Medieval England c.
-1200-1550” will run for 3 years from 2015.
+1200-1550” ran for three years from 2015.
 The project builds upon a previous project for Leverhume with Professor Chris Brooks and Dr Tony Moore on medieval foreign exchange.
-More detail is available at http://www.icmacentre.ac.uk/medievalfx/.
-A previous major project for the ESRC with the same team investigated the early and innovative use of credit finance by a succession of English medieval monarchs (https://www.icmacentre.ac.uk/medievalcredit) and an earlier ESRC project entitled “Modern Finance in the Middle Ages?
-Advance contracts for the supply of wool” (UK Data Archive, study number 5325:http://www.data-archive.ac.uk/).
+A major project for the ESRC with the same team investigated the early and innovative use of credit finance by a succession of English medieval monarchs (10.5255/UKDA-SN-6880-1) and an earlier ESRC project investigated advance contracts for the supply of wool (10.5255/UKDA-SN-5325-1).

 Professor Bell also specialises in the Hundred Years War and his book, War and the Soldier in the Fourteenth Century, was published by Boydell and Brewer in Autumn 2004.
-In 2006 he was awarded a major grant from the AHRC (jointly with Professor Anne Curry, University of Southampton) to investigate “The Soldier in Later Medieval England” for more details see http://www.medievalsoldier.org/.
+In 2006 he was awarded a major grant from the AHRC (jointly with Professor Anne Curry, University of Southampton) to investigate “The Soldier in Later Medieval England” for more details see medievalsoldier.org.
 The findings are outlined in a major work The Soldier in Later Medieval England, published by Oxford University Press (2013).
-For a recent review see this link.

 His working papers are available on SSRN at: http://ssrn.com/author=486048